VigneshNk/Sudoku_Generator/README.md

 # Sudoku_Generator
-Used Python to generate a random maze with different specified difficulties, and output a solution.
+Used Python to generate a random sudoku puzzle with different specified difficulties, and output a solution.